 Unfortunately, the second portion of this two-part, which contained the discussion of the most substantive of these topics, cannot be accessed.
 Still, the first portion is entertaining, and Cohen’s discourse on the notion of seduction is alone enough to warrant viewing.

 I am republishing selected posts from my former Leonard Cohen site, Cohencentric, here on AllanShowalter.com (these posts can be found at Leonard Cohen).
-This entry was originally posted Apr 21, 2015.
+The primary content of this entry was originally posted June 27, 2011.